Testing Membership for Timed Automata: Conclusion

 \section{Conclusion}

-We introduced the {\em timed edit distance} between timed words and use it to test the membership property of timed automata which admit thick components.
-We can select letters of a timed word proportional to their weight according to the weighted time distribution $\mu$.
+We introduced the {\em timed edit distance} between timed words and use it to test the membership property of timed automata with thick components.
+We select factors of a timed word proportional to their weight according to the weighted time distribution $\mu$.
 We followed the property testing framework and constructed a tester which selects finitely many samples of bounded weight to detect if a timed word is accepted or $\eps$-far from the language of the timed automaton. \\

-The tester can be used in a streaming context, where the timed letter appear one after the other.
-A {\em weighted Reservoir sampling} can take the samples online, and we do not need to store the entire word.\\
+In a streaming context, {\em the weighted samples} can be taken online, and the tester provides an approximate decision to the Membership problem. \\

 This work can be extended in several directions.
-A first direction would ask if the tester could be generalized to automata with thin components?
-In this case, there would be a dependency between the time delays of samples in the same thin component.
-A second direction is the comparison of the languages of two timed automata.
+A first direction is the comparison of the languages of two timed automata, an undecidable problem \cite{AD94,AM04}.
 Let us say that two timed automata $\mathcal {A}_1$ and $\mathcal {A}_2$ are $\eps$-close if any timed word of $L(\mathcal {A}_1)$ is $\eps$-close to $L(\mathcal {A}_2)$ and symmetrically.
-A natural question is to decide if two timed automata are close or far for finite words.
-A third direction would be to generalize to infinite words.
+A natural question is to decide if two timed automata are close or far for finite words, as it is studied in \cite{fmr2010} in the case of classical automata.
+A second direction would be to generalize to infinite words.
 The distance can be extended to infinite words by taking the limits of the distance on their prefixes.
 We can then ask for efficient probabilistic algorithms which approximate the equivalence of timed automata for finite and infinite timed words. \\

-{\bf Acknowledgment.} The authors thank E. Asarin for pointing out the concepts of thin and thick components \cite{A15} and his constructive remarks.
+{\bf Acknowledgment.} The authors thank E. Asarin for pointing out the concept of forgetful cycles and thick components \cite{A15} and Aldric Degorre for the bound on the weight of a forgetful cycle.
+We also thank the two reviewers for their constructive comments.